 In 1981 she moved to San Francisco, on a road trip that never went back.
 It was easy to find work here, in photo labs.
-She had no interest in becoming a commercial photographer, just making a living and affording the supplies to make art.
-She did, however, carry her brushes and paints, always planning resume.
+She had no interest in becoming a commercial photographer, just making a living and affording the supplies to produce her art.
+She did, however, carry her brushes and paints, always planning resume painting.

 She soon found employment with a multi-image company in San Francisco.
 She worked with a tight group of media artists to produce multi-projector slide presentations for corporate events.
 As a camera operator, she experimented with film effects in her spare time and developed a method for producing bright, abstract imagery in 35mm chromes.
-She continued with black and white printing and won several local competitions as well as national competitions with Polaroid.
+She continued shooting black and white negs and spend thousands of late nights in the darkroom.

 By 1990, the digital world and computer graphics was closing the slide production houses.
 Kathleen, and her fellow media workers, went freelance.
 She took classes in design graphics and photoshop.
 She also moved an old animation camera into her commercial living space and continued to find work with the last of the film world, mainly duplicating slides and shooting artwork.
-She bought her first, of many, digital camera and closed up her darkroom in 2005.
-She found a niche in designing powerpoint presentations which provided a living.
-But she stretched a few canvases, and built a palate table along the way.
+She bought her first, of many, digital cameras and closed up her darkroom in 2005.
+She began designing powerpoint presentations which provided a living, but spend countless hours scanning and digitizing her slides and negatives.

-2013, she took a drawing class, working with pastels.
+In 2013, she took a drawing class, working with pastels.
 2014, she packed up her paints, brushes and all she could carry and joined a small group of painters from the East Coast on a 2-week program on a Greek island.
-Here, she picked up the brush for the first time in 35 years and decided the circle was complete.
+Here, she picked up the brush for the first time in 35 years and re-discovered her love of painting with oils.
 She is trying to retire from the world of corporate graphics and paint full time, drawing inspiration from the many years of photography.